 I first shared this recipe 6 years ago, it doesn’t seem possible it’s been that long (sweet Aunt Mary is no longer with us), but mom and I made it back then at her house and I made it again this year at my house, so I’m sharing it all over again and added new pics too!

-Get your pinning fingers ready for this one, if you are a Pinterest addict.
-If you haven’t tried crockpot Chocolate Candy before, you are going to rock out on how easy and tasty it is.
-This was a first for our family and my Aunt Mary brought it to our Thanksgiving spread.
-You might remember I took pics of it on the dessert buffet on Thanksgiving day with my family.
+If you haven’t tried crockpot Chocolate Chocolate Candy before, you are going to love how easy and tasty it is.
+This was a first for our family and our late Aunt Mary brought it to our Thanksgiving spread 6 years ago.
 I only got one of them that day, but we brought home the recipe to try for ourselves.
 Aunt Mary said it was so easy and she was telling the truth.
 It is!

 I did a little Googling and found out that this recipe is from Trisha Yearwood’s cookbook, Home Cooking with Tricia Yearwood.
 She’s a good Southern girl from Georgia too!

 The recipe says to layer the peanuts first but with some people saying the peanuts burned, I decided to just layer it all together.
 I started with some of the vanilla candy on the bottom, then poured in the peanuts.
 Dry roasted salted peanuts.
 Someone in the comments mentioned just adding it all together and letting it cook on low, so that’s what I did this time.
 It worked great!
 I added one of the vanilla packages on the bottom and one on top.

 After about 3 hours, it’s all soft and melted, on the top and bottom.
 I did have a few of my chocolate chips burn on the side, but nothing major.

 This is the way mom and I did it a few years ago in her crockpot and the layer looked like this, according to the recipe.
 Do what you think is best for your crockpot!